Bilou4/bilou4.github.io/attacks/ddos/index.md

-## Déni de service
+## Denial of service

-Concept : Consiste à remplir une zone de stockage ou un canal de communication jusqu'à ce que l'on ne puisse plus l'utiliser.
+Concept: Filling a storage area or communication channel until it can no longer be used.

-### DoS par smurf
+### DoS by smurf

-* La machine attaquante envoie un ping à des serveurs de broadcast
+* The attacking machine sends a ping to broadcast servers
-* Le serveur répercute la requête sur l'ensemble du réseau
+* The server echoes the request throughout the network
-* Toutes les machines répondent au serveur de broadcast
+* All machines respond to the broadcast server
-* Les serveurs redirigent les réponses vers la cible.
+* The servers redirect the responses to the target.

-### DoS par SYN flood
+### DoS by SYN flood

-* S'applique dans le cadre du protocole TCP
+* Applies to the TCP protocol
-* consiste à envoyer une succession de requête SYN vers la cible
+* consists of sending a succession of SYN requests to the target

-### Exemples
+### Examples

 **Metasploit**